 Mikey Garcia explains decision to swerve Richard Commey, drop IBF belt

-The multi-weight world champion has been linked to challenging Spence at 147 despite holding two titles at the lightweight limit.
+Despite holding two titles at the lightweight limit, the multi-weight world champion has been linked to challenging Spence at 147.

 Garcia has now decided to drop the IBF version at 135 following an order to face number one contender Richard Commey.

 “But I’m looking for bigger fights.
-We have options and I just couldn’t get excited for the Richard Commey fight.
+We have options, and I just couldn’t get excited about the Richard Commey fight.

 “The timing (IBF officials) required to get it done was not enough time to negotiate considering the other options I have.”